Join our Mailing List

 If a student needs to go before the concert, please keep your group together until you’ve been seated.
 At that time, a chaperone may escort the student to the bathroom by exiting through the opposite doors of those from where you were seated.
 Please return to your seat through the same doors upon which you exited.
 If a student needs to go during the concert, please wait until the music stops to exit (and follow the same procedure stated above).
 Please do not leave or enter the concert hall while music is being played.

-What if a young child makes noise?
+What if a young child makes noise or needs to be fed?

 When should I clap?